'Asussy'

 - Low-travel keys with a numpad, not bad for long periods of typing.
 They are pretty bunched up around the arrow keys though, causing some mis-presses.

 - The speakers are pretty good, decent enough to watch something on without being super tinny.
-Screen is okay.
+Screen is okay (at the precise viewing angle).

 - It's relatively quiet